swisstopo/swissgeol-boreholes-dataextraction/docs/API_and_Docker.md

 2. **Build the Docker image**

-Build the Docker image using the following command:
+Building the image requires AWS credentials to download the BERT classification models at build time.

+For a quick build without the classification models (data extraction endpoints only):
 ```bash
 docker build -t borehole-api . -f Dockerfile
 ```